The 5 Best Christian Books of All Time

 For Christians

-1. Useful suggestions on how to apply Christian beliefs and practices.
-It relates the Christian worldview with current issues and events.
+1. It provides useful suggestions on how to apply Christian beliefs and practices.
+It relates the Christian worldview to current issues and events.
 Christians can get advice on how to handle pressing issues such as sexual abuse, mental health, racism, and gender topics.
-Self-help Christian books also give advice on leadership, relationship, family, business, and self-improvement.
+Self-help Christian books also give advice on leadership, relationships, family, business, and self-improvement.

 2. Explanation of issues and concerns about Christianity.
 Christianity faces issues and concerns regarding its beliefs and practices.
 Christian books give defense using factual evidence and anecdotes.
-It presents answers to questions about Christianity.
+They present answers to questions about Christianity.

 3. Offers ideas on how to teach Christian topics to others.
 One goal of the Christian religion is to spread the Gospel.
 Christian books could help equip members of Christianity.
 Some books give step-by-step instructions on teaching Christian doctrine to others.
 Other books give outlines of topics that could be helpful for pastors and teachers.